tamastheactual/getlar.github.io/src/content/blog/birthday2024.md

 ## <u>The Problem</u>

 I didn’t have such a problem before my birthday... so I created one.
-A quiz. <span class="font-extrabold" style="color:var(--tcotta)">Yes!</span> What better way to kick off a birthday party after four hours of travel than with a mind-numbing quiz featuring a fake prize that doesn’t even exist?
+A quiz. <span class="font-extrabold text-tcotta dark:text-dark-tcotta">Yes!</span> What better way to kick off a birthday party after four hours of travel than with a mind-numbing quiz featuring a fake prize that doesn’t even exist?
 So I did it—and, as usual, **I mostly overdid it**.

 Initially, I planned to keep things simple: a few sheets of thematic questions to share with my friends.
 I thought about splitting them into groups to make scoring easier and add some teamwork.
 The idea was to hold the quiz on our backyard porch, in a small eating area, keeping it stationary and relaxed.